valocode/bubbly/docs/docs/getting-started/getting-started.md

 The choice of database is important.
 Bubbly uses [entgo](https://entgo.io) which has the following [supported dialects](https://entgo.io/docs/dialects/).

-Entgo supports SQLite, and be default Bubbly uses an in-memory SQLite database.
+Entgo supports SQLite, and by default, Bubbly uses an in-memory SQLite database.
-So if you just want to spin up Bubbly and try it, don't worry about a database choice for now but do not get angry when your data is not persisted... :)
+So if you just want to spin up Bubbly and try it, don't worry about a database choice for now, but do not get angry when your data is not persisted... :)

 Once you have chosen your database, run bubbly with your preferred method: